Zero-knowledge proof: The red card proof

-One example of a math-free zero knowledge proof is if Peggy wants to prove to Victor that she has drawn a red card from a standard deck of 52 playing cards, without revealing which specific red card she holds.
+One example of a math-free zero-knowledge proof is if Peggy wants to prove to Victor that she has drawn a red card from a standard deck of 52 playing cards, without revealing which specific red card she holds.
 Victor observes Peggy draw a card at random from the shuffled deck, but she keeps the card face-down so he cannot see it.

-To prove her card is red without revealing its identity, Peggy takes the remaining 51 cards from the deck and systematically shows Victor all 26 black cards (the 13 spades and 13 clubs) one by one, placing them face-up on the table.
+To prove her card is red without revealing its identity, Peggy takes the remaining 51 cards of the deck and systematically shows Victor all 26 black cards (the 13 spades and 13 clubs) one by one, placing them face-up on the table.
 Since a standard deck contains exactly 26 red cards and 26 black cards, and Peggy has demonstrated that all the black cards remain in the deck, Victor can conclude with certainty that Peggy's hidden card must be red.

 This proof is zero-knowledge because Victor learns only that Peggy's card is red, but gains no information about whether it is a heart or diamond, or which specific red card she holds.
 The proof would be equally convincing whether Peggy held the Ace of Hearts or the Two of Diamonds.
 Furthermore, even if the interaction were recorded, the recording would not reveal Peggy's specific card to future observers, maintaining the zero-knowledge property.

-If Peggy was lying and actually held a black card, she would be unable to produce all 26 black cards from the remaining deck, making deception impossible.
+If Peggy were lying and actually held a black card, she would be unable to produce all 26 black cards from the remaining deck, making deception impossible.
 This demonstrates the soundness of the proof system.
 This type of physical zero-knowledge proof using standard playing cards belongs to a broader class of card-based cryptographic protocols that allow participants to perform secure computations using everyday objects.

-Where's Wally
+Where's Waldo

-Another well-known example of a zero-knowledge proof is the "Where's Wally" example.
-In this example, the prover wants to prove to the verifier that they know where Wally is on a page in a Where's Wally? book, without revealing his location to the verifier.
+In the "Where's Waldo" example, the prover has a page from a Where's Waldo? children's book, which shows many cartoon people, where only one of them is the visually distinctive character of Waldo.
+The prover wants to prove to the verifier that they know where Waldo is on the page, without revealing his location to the verifier.

-The prover starts by taking a large black board with a small hole in it, the size of Wally.
+The prover starts by taking a large black board with a small hole in it, the size of Waldo.
 The board is twice the size of the book in both directions, so the verifier cannot see where on the page the prover is placing it.
-The prover then places the board over the page so that Wally is in the hole.
+The prover then places the board over the page so that Waldo is in the hole.

-The verifier can now look through the hole and see Wally, but cannot see any other part of the page.
-Therefore, the prover has proven to the verifier that they know where Wally is, without revealing any other information about his location.
+The verifier can now look through the hole and see Waldo, but cannot see any other part of the page.
+Therefore, the prover has proven to the verifier that they know where Waldo is, without revealing any other information about his location.

-This example is not a perfect zero-knowledge proof, because the prover does reveal some information about Wally's location, such as his body position.
+This example is not a perfect zero-knowledge proof, because the prover does reveal some information about Waldo's location, such as his body position.
 However, it is a decent illustration of the basic concept of a zero-knowledge proof.